 Reportedly promised to Venice last year, Ana Lily Amirpoor’s fantasy thriller Mona Lisa And The Blood Moon could now make a Cannes debut.
 The story about a girl with special powers who flees a mental institution and heads to New Orleans stars Kate Hudson and South Korean actor Jeon Jong-seo from Burning.
 Amirpour’s The Bad Batch launched in Venice in 2016.

 Canadian actress-filmmaker Monia Chokri’s #MeToo-era comedy-drama Babysitter could make it to the Croisette, given that her directorial debut A Brother’s Love opened Cannes Un Certain Regard in 2019.
-The story from Phase 4 Productions stars Chokri and centres on a babysitter whose arrival promises to shake things up in a tense household.
+It is lead produced by Amérique Film with minority partner Phase 4 Productions stars Chokri and centres on a babysitter whose arrival promises to shake things up in a tense household.
 Chokri, Patrick Hivon and rising French star Nadia Tereszkiewicz are the leads.

 Other Canadian hopefuls include Caroline Monnet’s debut feature Bootlegger, about a recently qualified lawyer who returns to her Indigenous community in northern Canada with hopes of putting her qualifications to good use but is forced to confront her difficult past and a complex situation.

 2014 Palme d’Or short film winner Simón Mesa Soto’s (Leidi) feature directorial debut and Colombian-Swedish co-production Amparo is understood to be angling for a Critics’ Week slot.
 The Colombian director’s latest work came through the Paris Coproduction Village and centres on a single mother who strives to prevent her son from being conscripted in military service in the 1990s.
 Soto’s short Madre played Cinefondation in Cannes in 2016.